New Brunswick Real Estate Association

 Saint John, New Brunswick Employment Trends

-The unemployment rate in Saint John, New Brunswick was 7.5% as of March 2025, up 0.3% from the previous month.
+The unemployment rate in Saint John, New Brunswick was 7.5% as of May 2025, down 0.5% from the previous month.
 The unemployment rate stood 4.4% below the peak from June 2020 and is on par with the long-run average.

-There were 100 more full-time jobs in March 2025 compared to a month earlier.
-An unchanged number of part-time positions led to an increase of 100 total jobs in March.
+There were 700 more full-time jobs in May 2025 compared to a month earlier.
+Combined with a gain of 500 part-time positions, this led to an increase of 1,200 total jobs in May.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.